 Why Are Blast Freezers So Cold?

 Commercial freezers are widely utilised in the frozen food industry for temporary storage and transportation.
-The extremely low temperatures these freezers provide ensure optimal health and safety in addition to quality and taste preservation.
+These freezers provide extremely low temperatures ensuring optimal quality and taste preservation.

 Hazard analysis and critical control points

-The rate of cooling or freezing is also an extremely important aspect of blast freezers.
-In fact, the HACCP have set legislations stating that food must be cooled at the quickest possible rate post-cooking.
+The rate of cooling or freezing is also a crucial aspect of blast freezers.
+The HACCP have set legislation stating that food needs to be cooled at the quickest possible rate post-cooking.
 If a freezer takes too long to freeze cooked food, the risk to consumers is heightened due to bacteria growth.

-The very low temperature and rapid time to cool both contribute to a better-quality produce.
-Provided food-handling is safe and freezing begins immediately after cooking, contamination is minimised, and freshness is encapsulated.
+The low temperature and rapid cooling time contribute to better-quality produce.
+Provided food handling is safe, and freezing begins immediately after cooking, minimises contamination, and encapsulates freshness.

-Our commercial freezers feature the latest cold storage technologies to comply with all food-related standards and to ensure optimal quality and safety of your products.
+CRS commercial freezers feature the latest cold storage technologies that comply with all food-related standards for various food sectors.
+Speak to one of our experts today to ensure your product's optimal quality and safety when investing in one of our solutions.